loonathedorm/Twitter-Tracery-Bot/README.md

 * ### Can be deployed for free on [Replit](https://replit.com) or on your local machine or server.
 * ### This is an alternative for those previously using CheapBotsDoneQuick to run their bot.
 * ### This is a super simple version that is meant only for pure text tweets such as *posting quotes/lyrics hourly*.
 There is no support for *images/videos*.
 If you do need support for Images/Videos, please check out the repo mentioned in the *Credits* section down below.
+* ### Recently added Tracery support now allows you to run bots that use a more complex .json file.

 ## Setup: